Go Back Go Back

 UNFPA Somalia Representative Mr. Anders Thomsen visited Banadir Hospital on 25 November 2020.
 During the visit, it was evident that qualified midwives and other health care workers play a vital role to relieve the suffering and save lives of the mother and newborn even during the COVID-19 pandemic.
 Strict Infection Prevention and Control measures are a new burden to the health care workers that they need to cope with to prevent the hospital from being a source of COVID-19 infections.
 Health workers were on partial PPE such as masks and gloves during their routines, and they had also adopted Non-Pharmaceutical Interventions (NPI) such as social distancing and regular handwashing.

 “UNFPA is impressed in the quality of services that Banadir Hospital is delivering 24/7 to the Somali mothers and newborns and the tireless efforts of the health care workers in saving lives in these trying times of the COVID-19 Pandemic.
-We thank our generous donors; Sweden, Finland, Switzerland, Canada and Italy which allocated an additional earmarked amount through the Italian Agency for Development Cooperation.
+We thank our generous donors; Sweden, Finland, Switzerland, Canada and Italy allocated an additional earmarked amount.
 Their support has made a positive impact on Somali women and children,” said Mr. Thomsen.

 The Director of Banadir Hospital, Ms. Fartun Sharif, informed UNFPA that she is proud of the hard work by the health care workers.
 “They work day and night to deliver pregnant women safely and offer other lifesaving services under strict infection prevention control of the COVID-19 disease to save lives while staying safe and avoiding transmission of the disease,” she said